 It is the responsibility of all supervisors, managers, department heads, directors, deans, and vice chancellors to assure that the policies and procedures of the SHRA Employee Performance Appraisal Program are administered equitably and consistently.
 The process is administered using the NC State SHRA Work Plan and Performance Appraisal Form.

 It is the supervisor’s duty to implement each stage of the SHRA performance appraisal process and communicate it to employees so that they understand job expectations and the importance of his/her role in the department.

 It is the employee’s duty to perform job expectations articulated in the work plan.
 Employees are also expected to seek clarification from supervisors on any portion of the work plan or performance appraisal process that is unclear or in question.
 Employees may seek additional information on the performance appraisal process from Human Resources as needed.

 The annual performance cycle begins each June 1 and ends the following May 31.

-The SPA performance appraisal process consists of three stages:
+The SHRA performance appraisal process consists of three stages:

 Probationary employees must receive a performance appraisal rating at the end of the six-month probationary period (twelve months for law enforcement officers) in order to move into a permanent appointment.
 6.2.
 Probation Extension